 Currently, the new offerings include the 62-passenger expedition-style ESPRIT, which debuted in the Seychelles in December 2015.

-As for river boats, besides the 158-passenger CRYSTAL MOZART that debuted in July 2016, and is reviewed here, the first of four new Rhine-class river boats debuted in August 2017, the 106-passenger CRYSTAL BACH, also reviewed here, with sister CRYSTAL MAHLER to hit the water by year-end — the pair will cruise the Rhine, Main and Danube rivers.
+As for river boats, the 158-passenger CRYSTAL MOZART debuted in July 2016 and is reviewed here.
+The first two of four new Rhine-class river boats debuted a year later: the 106-passenger CRYSTAL BACH and sister CRYSTAL MAHLER.
+The pair will cruise the Rhine, Main and Danube rivers.
 CRYSTAL DEBUSSY and CRYSTAL RAVEL are slated to debut in spring 2018.